KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-gateways.md

 We now create a gateway and bind our information to it, using the [gatewaysbind](../cryptoconditions/cc-gateways.html#gatewaysbind) method.

-This method requires that we decide how many total gateway signatories we desire (`N`), and how many signatories are required to withdraw funds (`M`).
+This method requires that we decide how many total gateway signatures we desire (`N`), and how many signatures are required to withdraw funds (`M`).

 For our educational example, we may set both `N` and `M` equal to 1, for simplicity.
 Also, for KMD the values 60, 85 and 188 are for pubtype p2shtype and wiftype, for some other coin are different values.